ikim025/ucr-cs100/textbook/map/README.md

 ```

-By using function pointers, we can make the code more readable and made it easy to add more flags.
+By using function pointers, we made the code more readable and made it easy to add more flags.

-For more examples of how to use maps, check the files included with this tutorial.
+For more examples of maps being used, check the files included with this tutorial.
 Don't limit your imagination to those examples though!

 For more information, you can look at the relevant pages on